Jiab77/ai-framework/HUMAN.md

-# HUMAN.md - Human Collaborator Context for <name> Project
+# HUMAN.md - Human Collaborator Profile

 This file gives the AI context about the human it is working with.
 It prevents repetitive questions and aligns the AI with how you actually work.